 Your life and career may suffer significantly from a concussion with delayed symptoms.
 You might be able to file a lawsuit to get financial compensation to assist you in treating and living with your condition if someone else’s negligent behavior caused your injury.

-A brain injury lawyer can provide you with legal options to pursue compensation if you sustained a concussion due to another person’s reckless or dangerous actions.
+A personal injury lawyer can provide you with legal options to pursue compensation if you sustained a concussion due to another person’s reckless or dangerous actions.